 - Once they have the second set of leaves, also called true leaves, they are ready to be transplanted.

 Transplanting French Marigolds

 - You will need multipurpose compost for this.
-Fill small pots or more mushroom tubs with holes made at the bottom.
+Fill small pots or more recycled tubs with holes made at the bottom.

 - Carefully lift the seedlings (I do it with an old fork), and one by one plant them in their new pots.
 Each small pot can have one seedling in them.
-A mushroom tub can have more seedlings which are well spaced out in them – about 5 cm apart.
+Make sure that your seedlings are well spaced out in them – about 5 cm apart.

 Planting French Marigolds outdoors

 - You can plant them outdoors in May (in London) when the danger of frosty nights is over.
 French Marigolds are easy to grow in pots, planters and garden borders.